CrowdStrike/FDR/README.md

 ### Configuration
 The `falcon_data_replicator.ini` file contains all of the parameters necessary to configure the solution for replication to the local file system and / or a storage bucket in AWS S3.
-After retreiving the AWS credentials and SQS queue details from your Falcon console, edit this file to reflect your environment.
+After retrieving the AWS credentials and SQS queue details from your Falcon console, edit this file to reflect your environment.
 #### Required parameters
 The following parameters must be provided in order for the solution to operate.